-Brokers who do not receive a stockholder's instructions are entitled to vote on the election of directors.
+Brokers who do not receive a stockholder's instructions are entitled to vote on the election of directors and the ratification of the independent auditors.
 Broker non-votes and stockholder abstentions will have no effect on the outcome of the election of directors.

-It is expected that the following business will be considered at the meeting and action taken thereon.
+It is expected that the following business will be considered at the meeting and action will be taken thereon.